 Competing in San Sebastian’s Official Selection is Louise Archambault’s Il pleuvait des oiseaux (And the Birds Rained Down).
 After making its world premiere at the upcoming Toronto International Film Festival, this tale set in the forest where three elderly people live, will also head to the Vancouver International Film Festival and the Festival de cinéma de la Ville de Québec.

 Closing the festival this year is Canadian director François Girard’s The Song of Names (starring Clive Owen and Tim Roth, with a cast that also features Catherine McCormack).
-After premiering at TIFF, this Canada-UK-Hungary coproduction will head over to Spain for this special presentation!
+After premiering at TIFF, this Canada-Hungary coproduction will head over to Spain for this special presentation!
 The story begins during the second World War, when a young violinist goes missing, and many years later, his friend tries to find him.

 Also in competition in San Sebastian, this time in the running for the fest’s Abaltegi-Tabakalera prize, is Denis Côté’s Repertoire des villes disparues (Ghost Town Anthology), which had its world premiere at the Berlinale.
 Set in a small town in rural Quebec, after a young man dies in a car accident, local citizens start noticing some very strange things.